[Originally published: January 29, 2020. Updated: November 24, 2020.]

 1. What we know about COVID-19 is changing rapidly

-The Centers for Disease Control and Prevention (CDC) provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 7.1 million, and estimating more than 205,000 deaths.
+The Centers for Disease Control and Prevention (CDC) provides a rough picture of the outbreak in the U.S. here, currently putting the total confirmed and probable cases at more than 12.1 million and estimating more than 255,000 deaths.
 (If there are any discrepancies, data provided by state public health departments should be considered the most up to date, according to the agency).

 According to the CDC, reported COVID-19 illnesses have ranged from mild (with no reported symptoms in some cases) to severe to the point of requiring hospitalization, intensive care, and/or a ventilator.
-And, in some cases, COVID-19 illnesses can lead to death.
-The risk for severe illness increases with age (so people in their 50s are at higher risk for severe illness than those in their 40s, and those in their 60s and 70s are at higher risk, generally, than those in their 50s.
-People ages 85 and older are at the greatest risk.
+In some cases, COVID-19 illnesses can lead to death.
+While people of all ages can be infected, the risk for complications increases with age.
+So people in their 50s, for instance, are at higher risk for severe illness than those in their 40s, and people ages 85 and older are at the greatest risk.
 People living in a nursing home or long-term care facility, and people of all ages with underlying health conditions (such as diabetes, heart disease, lung disease, and obesity) also are at high risk for serious illness.

 2. Strict measures are critical for slowing the spread of the disease

-Public health efforts have been aimed at "flattening the curve."
+In the spring, public health experts directed their efforts toward "flattening the curve."
 If you map the number of COVID-19 cases over time, the expectation is that it will peak at some point—on a graph this peak would mirror a surge in patients (which could overwhelm hospitals and health care providers).
 Flattening the curve would mean there would be fewer patients during that period, and hospitals would be better able to manage the demands of patients who are sick with COVID-19 and other illnesses.

 3. Infection prevention is key